comphilip/koreader-wiki/features/Dictionary-support.md

 The StarDict format dictionary files have suffixes `*.idx`, `*.ifo` or `*.ifo.gz`, `*.dict` or `*.dict.dz`.

+### HTML dictionaries supported

+You can use HTML dictionaries, as described [here.](https://github.com/koreader/koreader/pull/3573) They should be put in same directories as about mentioned, each dictionary in own directory.

+Also, dictionaries could be tweaked with custom css file, as described [here](https://github.com/koreader/koreader/pull/3585) and [here.](https://github.com/koreader/koreader/pull/3573#issuecomment-355848649)

 ### Converting from other sources

 Some freely available dictionaries can be converted to the StarDict format with [stardicter](https://blog.cihar.com/archives/2017/01/27/stardicter-011/).
 See also [wiktionary-to-stardict](https://gitlab.com/artefact2/wiktionary-to-stardict).